TaxTips.ca

 Effective January 1, 2010, a new tax bracket will be introduced.
 Taxable income in excess of $150,000 will be taxed at a rate of 21%.
 At the same time, the high-income surtax is being eliminated.

-The Nova Scotia tax rate tables have been revised to reflect this change.
+The Nova Scotia tax rate tables were revised to reflect this change.

 Tax Reduction for Low-Income Seniors